Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/node-express-query-notion-database.md

   - nodejs
 ---

-In this article, we'll query the Notion database using a Node express server.
+This article will query the Notion database using a Node express server.

 This is a series on building a Node powered Notion API: